Nursing Homes Abuse Blog

-A patient’s propensity to wander or elope should be identified at the time the patient is admitted to the facility and re-addressed by the facility as required.
+A patient’s (Link Removed) should be identified at the time the patient is admitted to the facility and re-addressed by the facility as required.
 Preventive measures should be implemented by the facility to remove the opportunity for the patient to leave the safety of the facility.

 Elopement prevention can be achieved by implementing the following measures: